hayleyweir/im2smiles/README.md

 # Hand Drawn Hydrocarbon Recognition

-This repo contains the code and data needed to generate all the data in
+This repo contains the code and data needed to generate all the data for the paper

   "Recognizing Hand-drawn Hydrocarbon Structures with Neural Networks:
   A Practical Case Study of Deep Learning and Synthetic Data Generation in a Chemistry Context"